MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ### Understand WebLogic logs

-WebLogic Server subsystems use logging services to provide information about events such as the deployment of new applications or the failure of one or more subsystems.
-A server instance uses them to communicate its status and respond to specific events.
-For example, you can use WebLogic logging services to report error conditions or listen for log messages from a specific subsystem.
-For more information, see [Understanding WebLogic Logging Services](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/wllog/logging_services.html).
+WebLogic Server subsystems use logging services to track events such as application deployment and subsystem failures.
+These logs allow server instances to communicate their status and respond to specific events, providing detailed insights that can help in troubleshooting and monitoring.
+WebLogic’s logging services allow you to report errors, listen for log messages from particular subsystems, and capture system status updates.
+For more detailed information on WebLogic logging services, see [Understanding WebLogic Logging Services](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/wllog/logging_services.html).

-This tutorial considers the following logs:
+This tutorial focuses on configuring the following key WebLogic logs:

-1. Server Log Files.
-By default, the server log file is located in the logs directory below the server instance root directory; for example, *DOMAIN_NAME\servers\SERVER_NAME\logs\SERVER_NAME.log*.
+1. **Server Log Files**: Typically found in the `logs` directory beneath the server instance’s root, the path is usually structured as *DOMAIN_NAME\servers\SERVER_NAME\logs\SERVER_NAME.log*.

-1. Domain Log Files.
-The domain log file provides a central location from which to view the overall status of the domain.
-The domain log resides in the Administration Server `logs` directory.
-The default name and location for the domain log file is *DOMAIN_NAME\servers\ADMIN_SERVER_NAME\logs\DOMAIN_NAME.log*.
+2. **Domain Log Files**: These logs provide an overview of domain status and are stored in the Administration Server’s `logs` directory.
+The default path is *DOMAIN_NAME\servers\ADMIN_SERVER_NAME\logs\DOMAIN_NAME.log*.

-1. HTTP access logs.
-The default location and rotation policy for HTTP access logs is the same as the server log, for example, *DOMAIN_NAME\servers\SERVER_NAME\logs\access.log*.
+3. **HTTP Access Logs**: By default, HTTP access logs share the server log’s directory and rotation policy, commonly located at *DOMAIN_NAME\servers\SERVER_NAME\logs\access.log*.

+These logs can be configured and managed to facilitate the integration with monitoring tools like Elastic on Azure, allowing for centralized log analysis and alerting on WebLogic Server instances.

 ### Connect to the WLS machine